SAMHSA Tribal Training and Technical Assistance Center - has resources to help promote mental wellness and bring healing to your tribal community.

 - Community services

 The Indian Health Service (IHS) Telebehavioral Health Center of Excellence (TBHCE) provides technical assistance, implementation, training, and evaluation support for remote health care, and serves isolated American Indian/Alaska Native (AI/AN) communities and areas with limited or no access to behavioral health services.
-TBHCE may present opportunities to offer consultation to waivered providers or primary care in a peer to peer consultation model.
+TBHCE may present opportunities to offer consultation to primary care providers in a peer-to-peer consultation model.

 The Indian Health Service Alcohol and substance Abuse Program provides additional information surrounding substance abuse.